Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 in person using a tablet with a keyboard| © Microsoft Edge

 Harry Potter Studios Park is one of the most popular tourist attractions in London, so it has a huge influx of visitors.
-If you buy your tickets online and in advance, you will secure your place for the date and time you wish to visit.
+If you buy your tickets online in advance, you will secure your place for the date and time you wish to visit.

 Taking them out once you land in London is something that I do not recommend because if the date is approaching, you run the risk of being sold out for the day you wanted and there is no availability.
 In the resale of Harry Potter tickets you run the risk of being ripped off and also being left without a ticket.